Gerphelius/Online-final-task/README.md

 # Online Final Task

-MovieDB site that provades some movies info to user
+MovieDB site that provides some movies info to user

 ## Getting Started